networknt/light-doc/content/en/tutorial/webserver/_index.md

 * /assets
 * /api

-Above rules make sure that images and other asserts(css etc) can be loaded and API endpoint will be started as /api/xxx
+The above rules make sure that images and other asserts(css etc) can be loaded and API endpoint will be started as /api/xxx

 # Web Server Configuration

-In most of the case, each APP or API built on top of light-4j framework will have a configuration file to control how it behaves during runtime.
+In most cases, each APP or API built on top of light-4j framework will has a configuration file to control how it behaves during runtime.
 Here is the content of webserver.yml

 ```
 base: "/public"
 transferMinSize: '100'
 ```
-Given that base is defined as /public, we know the static content root will be /public in host file system and all static content will be served from this folder or sub folders.
+Given that the base is defined as /public, we know the static content root will be /public in host file system and all static content will be served from this folder or sub folders.